 Symptoms begin 3 or more days after infection.
 A small, painless, fluid-filled blister develops, usually on the penis or in the vagina.
 Typically, the blister becomes a sore that quickly heals and is often unnoticed.
 Then, lymph nodes in the groin on one or both sides may swell and become tender.
 The enlarged, tender lymph nodes (called buboes) attach to the deeper tissues and the overlying skin, which becomes inflamed.
-If infection lasts a long time or recurs, lymphatic vessels (which drain fluids from tissues) may be blocked, causing genital tissues to swell.
-Rectal infection may cause scarring, which can narrow the rectum.
+The skin over the affected lymph nodes may break down and discharge pus or blood onto the skin.

 The diagnosis can be confirmed by a blood test that identifies antibodies against Chlamydia trachomatis.

 Last full review/revision December 2014 by J. Allen McCutchan, MD, MSc